Skip to main content

 Dr. Ash

 "An app is not a replacement for a doctor or a therapist; it's a force multiplier.
 I love using tools like CBT-i Coach with my patients because it gives us objective data on their sleep cycles.
-It moves the conversation from 'I'm tired' to 'My sleep efficiency was 82 percent this week.'
+It moves the conversation from 'I'm tired' to 'My sleep efficiency was 82% this week.'
 Data-driven self-care is the future of mental health."

 Actionable Steps for Digital Resilience